tencentyun/intlcloud-documents/yehe_doc/安全/Web 应用防火墙/动态与公告/Web2.0 发布公告_intl_en.md

-### Value-added capability upgrade - commercial release of bot behavior management
+### Value-added capability upgrade - commercial release of bot traffic management

 The newly upgraded bot protection system integrates the browser bot defense module, threat intelligence module, as well as big data and AI algorithm model and analysis engine.
 It provides visualized traffic analysis by risk level and more intuitive threat handling policies.